Center for Community Engagement

 The CCE also runs a popular (and often transformative) three-day orientation trip in the fall.

-About 40 percent of our students study abroad, choosing from more than 240 programs around the world, from Cuba to Sri Lanka, from Mali to Madagascar.
+More than 40 percent of our students study abroad, choosing from more than 200 programs around the world, from Cuba to Sri Lanka, from Mali to Madagascar.
 We’re particularly proud of our exchange program with Doshisha University in Kyoto, Japan.
 Doshisha was founded in 1875 by an Amherst graduate—which tells you something about the depth of our commitment to international experience.

 Thousands of opportunities are available, many established through our network of alumni, parents and friends of the College and accessible through our Career Center.
 Our Center for Community Engagement also facilitates internships at a range of nonprofits.
 Here are just a few examples of places where students have recently interned: